kbariotis/kostasbariotis.com/blog/typescript-graphql-server/index.md

 tags: TypeScript, GraphQL
 ---

 This article will go through setting up the basic structure of a GraphQL server with TypeScript.
-I will use [apollo's Koa server](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-koa) package that I found to be very straightforward and also will setup some basic smoke tests with `mocha` and `supertest`.
+I will use [apollo's Koa server](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-koa) package that I found to be very straightforward and also will set up some basic smoke tests with `mocha` and `supertest`.
 Let's go!

-GraphQL, [by prodiving its own definition language](https://graphql.org/learn/schema/), it's often hard to co-exist with our high-level language of choice.
-But things doesn't have to be complicated, so let's try to keep it simple and create a maintanable structure and keep separated concerns as possible.
+GraphQL, [by providing its own definition language](https://graphql.org/learn/schema/), it's often hard to co-exist with our high-level language of choice.
+But things don't have to be complicated, so let's try to keep it simple and create a maintainable structure and keep separate concerns as possible.

-I will assume that you have a TypeScript project setup already in your prefered way.
+I will assume that you have a TypeScript project set up already in your preferred way.
 If not, you will find a complete example by the end of this blog post.
 Bear with me till then.

 ## Kick off